 The form used to submit this data has three tabs.
-The first is a summary of the guidance in this document, and the second and third are where you put your data, as follows:
+The first (Guidance) is a summary of the guidance in this document, and the second (Participant postcodes) and third (Programme information) are where you put your data, as follows:

-Participant Postcodes
+Participant Postcodes tab

-Use this tab to submit all the participant postcodes you collected in 2022/23.
+Use this tab to submit all the participant postcodes you collected in 2023/24.

 Enter or paste your postcodes in the first column.
 By 'Participants', we mean people who have had an interaction with your programme - not just people who have signed up to your mailing list or visited your website.
-In 2022/23, 'Participants' also includes people who have engaged with your digital or online programme.
+'Participants' also includes people who have engaged with your digital or online programme.
 Note, this relates to your online artistic programme, not e.g. online listings, marketing, general social media, or visits to your website (unless artistic content which is part of your programme is experienced on the website visit).